slouc/concurrency-in-scala-with-ce/README.md

   input => Delay(() => println(s"Ah, $input is up!"))
 )
 ```
-([here](https://github.com/typelevel/cats-effect/blob/master/core/shared/src/main/scala/cats/effect/internals/IORunLoop.scala) is the link to the actual cats-effect `IO` run loop)
+([here](https://github.com/typelevel/cats-effect/blob/master/core/shared/src/main/scala/cats/effect/internals/IORunLoop.scala) is the link to the actual Cats-Effect `IO` run loop)

-When the program is run (at the "end of the world", in our case using `unsafeRunSync()`), the stack is submitted to the scheduler.
+When the program is run at the "end of the world", the stack is submitted to the scheduler.
 Is it submitted all at once?
 Or is it submitting one layer of FlatMap at a time, each time yielding back when the task is completed, allowing other fibers to run?

 Actually, this is up to the library / construct being used:

 - Scala Future: Yields back on every `FlatMap`
 - IO: Yields back when the whole stack is completed
-- Monix Task: Yields back every N operations (at the moment of writing this, I believe N = 1024).
+- Monix Task: Yields back every N operations (at the moment of writing this, I believe N = 1024 by default, but don't take my word for it).

 This means that Scala `Future` optimizes for fairness, `IO` for throughput, and `Monix` takes the middle approach.
-Note that we could prevent Future from yielding all the time by using a non-shifting instance of `ExecutionContext`, and we could force `IO` to shift manually when we want it to.
+Note that it's not impossible to turn things the other way around: we could prevent `Future` from yielding all the time (and thus optimize for throughput) by using a non-shifting instance of `ExecutionContext`, and we could manually force `IO` to shift after every operation (thus optimizing for fairness).

-You can think of Scala Future as being "fairness opt-out" and IO "fairness opt-in".
+You can think of `Future` as "fairness opt-out" and `IO` as "fairness opt-in".

-Quick side note: When a cancellation command has been issued for some running `IO`, it can only be cancelled at two particular points, and one such point is inserted by the library on every 512 flatMaps in the run loop stack.
+Note on cancellation inside the run-loop: when a cancellation command has been issued for some running `IO`, it can only be cancelled at two particular points, and one such point is inserted by the library on every 512 flatMaps in the run loop stack.
 The other one is at the asynchronous boundary (see [Context shift](#context-shift) section).

 ### Cooperative yielding